Mrrobot233/csi4107_a1/README.md

 dog: {'3322264097810841': 4}, {'31791717313159168': 1}, {'29570360991023105': 2},
 etc..

-Where cat is a token, 29026473444646912 is the document id (tweettime) that the token appears in, and 1 is the word count of the token in document 29026473444646912.
+Where cat is a token, 29026473444646912 is the document id (tweettime) that the token appears in, and 1 is the word count of the token in the document.

 Our vocabulary holds 92234 tokens.